Heloisag/API-nodejs-Migrations/README.md

 # API-nodejs-Mmgrations
-LEarning migrations, APIS and javaScript with node.js
+Learning migrations, APIS and javaScript with node.js